 For instance, an Ear, Nose, and Throat (ENT) specialist may be called in to diagnose and treat underlying breathing issues that contribute to sleep apnea.
 Meanwhile, a sleep specialist can recommend appropriate tests and equipment to monitor your sleep and provide an accurate diagnosis.

 If you’re looking for a dentist in NYC who is trained in sleep apnea, it’s crucial to find someone who works closely with other health professionals to offer tailored care that meets your unique needs.

 Lastly, while oral appliances provided by dentists who treat sleep apnea can be a great solution, it’s important to keep up with regular monitoring and maintenance.
 This means scheduling follow-up appointments with a dentist who is trained in sleep apnea, like the many in NYC.

 They will be able to evaluate the effectiveness of your oral appliance and make any necessary adjustments to ensure you continue breathing properly throughout the night.
 With the help of your healthcare team, you can monitor your condition and modify your treatment plan as needed to ensure you get the best possible results.

-It’s important for everyone to be aware of the potential signs and risks associated with sleep apnea, as well as the treatments available that can help manage symptoms.
+Everyone needs to be aware of the potential signs and risks associated with sleep apnea, as well as the treatments available that can help manage symptoms.
 Your dentist has the expertise and resources necessary to evaluate your condition and provide appropriate oral appliance therapy if needed.
-And by building a team of multidisciplinary medical providers, you can create a tailored treatment plan that meets your individual needs.
+By building a team of multidisciplinary medical providers, you can create a tailored treatment plan that meets your individual needs.